aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/work-with-formulas/_index.md

 ---
-title: Create Test Project and Use Formulas with Aspose.Tasks for Java
+title: Calculate days between dates with Aspose.Tasks for Java
 linktitle: Work with Formulas in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to **create test project** and **add custom field** while manipulating Microsoft Project files using Aspose.Tasks for Java.
+description: Learn how to calculate days between dates, create a test project, and add a custom field while manipulating Microsoft Project files using Aspose.Tasks for Java.
 weight: 11
 url: /java/formulas/work-with-formulas/
-date: 2025-12-07
+date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Test Project and Use Formulas with Aspose.Tasks for Java
+# Calculate days between dates with Aspose.Tasks for Java

 ## Introduction
-In this tutorial you’ll **create test project** files, add a custom field, and work with MS Project formulas using the Aspose.Tasks library for Java.
-Aspose.Tasks makes it straightforward to **manipulate Microsoft Project** data programmatically—whether you need to generate schedules, calculate dates, or automate reporting.
+In this tutorial you’ll **calculate days between dates** by creating a test project, adding a custom field, and using Microsoft Project formulas through the Aspose.Tasks library for Java.
+Whether you need to generate schedules, compute deadlines, or automate reporting, Aspose.Tasks lets you manipulate Project data programmatically without a desktop installation.
 By the end of the guide you’ll have a runnable example that defines an extended attribute, sets a deadline for a task, and saves the project as an MPP file.

 ## Quick Answers
-- **What does the tutorial cover?** Creating a test project, adding a custom field, defining an extended attribute, and setting a task deadline with a formula.
+- **What does the tutorial cover?** Creating a test project, adding a custom field, defining an extended attribute, and setting a task deadline with a formula to calculate days between dates.
 - **Which library is required?** Aspose.Tasks for Java (latest version).
 - **Do I need a license?** A free trial works for development; a license is required for production.
 - **What IDE can I use?** Any Java IDE (IntelliJ IDEA, Eclipse, VS Code) that supports JDK 8+.
 - **How long does the implementation take?** About 10‑15 minutes to copy the code and run it.

-## What is a “Test Project” in Aspose.Tasks?
+## What is “calculate days between dates” in Aspose.Tasks?
-A **test project** is a lightweight Microsoft Project file created programmatically to demonstrate or validate functionality.
-It contains a minimal set of tasks, resources, and custom fields that you can manipulate without affecting real project data.
+Calculating days between dates means using a Project formula that subtracts one date field (e.g., **Finish**) from another (e.g., **Deadline**) and returns the numeric difference in days.
+This is useful for tracking schedule slippage, measuring buffer time, or generating custom reports.

-## Why Use Aspose.Tasks to Manipulate Microsoft Project?
+## Why Use Aspose.Tasks to Calculate Days Between Dates?
 - **Full API coverage** – access every Project, Task, and Resource property.
 - **No Office installation required** – works on servers, CI pipelines, and Docker containers.
 - **Cross‑platform** – runs on Windows, Linux, and macOS with the same Java code.
-- **Robust formula engine** – calculate dates, durations, and custom fields directly inside the project file.
+- **Robust formula engine** – lets you define calculations such as `[Deadline] - [Finish]` directly inside the project file.

+## How to set deadline for a task
+Setting a deadline is the first step before you can calculate the interval.
+The deadline is stored in the `Tsk.DEADLINE` field of a task and can be assigned using a `java.util.Calendar` instance.

+## How to define extended attribute
+An extended attribute is the custom field that will hold the result of your formula.
+You define it once, give it an alias for readability, and then attach a formula that performs the date subtraction.

 ## Prerequisites
 Before you start, make sure you have the following: